Factorization of polynomials: General polynomial square root solution

+Note that once $R_{m-i}$ has been calculated for $i=m$, the R polynomial has been completed and the following $T_{n-i}$ and $T_{n-i-k}$ computations may be neglected in that the results are no longer used after that point, but if executed, the results may be used as a validity check to insure the S polynomial is a squared polynomial and the algorithm executed correctly by insuring the final values of the T and D vectors are identical, as seen in the table.

 Numerical factorization

 "Numerical factorization" refers commonly to the factorization of polynomials with real or complex coefficients, whose coefficients are only approximately known, generally because they are represented as floating point numbers.

 For univariate polynomials with complex coefficients, factorization can easily be reduced to numerical computation of polynomial roots and multiplicities.

 In the multivariate case, a random infinitesimal perturbation of the coefficients produces with probability one an irreducible polynomial, even when starting from a polynomial with many factors.
 So, the very meaning of numerical factorization needs to be clarified precisely.